laverdet/isolated-vm/README.md

 ------------

 This project works best on nodejs LTS version 8.11.2 (or later) *or* nodejs current version 10.x (any version).
-It will compile and generally run alright on earlier 8.x versions but under load you will run into crashes and hangs due to some bugs in v8.
+It will compile and generally run alright on nodejs version 8.6.0 and later, but under load you will run into crashes and hangs due to some bugs in v8.
+The snapshot feature is broken on nodejs version 10.2.0 and above.
+Please see [nodejs #21992](https://github.com/nodejs/node/pull/21992) for updates on that.

 Furthermore, to install this module you will need a compiler installed.
 If you run into errors while running `npm install isolated-vm` it is likely you don't have a compiler set up, or your compiler is